stnfnk/OninusLactis/README.md

 armors/clothing.

 #### Enable nipple leak (CBBE EffectShader)
 Enables an CBBE overlay texture which simulates nipple leak.
+A UNP-B replacement texture is also included.

 #### Enable debug axis
 Enables a debug axis for nipple offset adjustments.
 Applies to player and NPCs.